GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

 .
 Simplify decision-making processes.
 Often, much of the energy gets drained with this or with how it is perceived. </br>
 .
 Limits: Work in Progress (WIP) limits to restrict the number of tasks or user stories that team members can work on simultaneously. </br>

+#### Overtime patterns
+Does the "Update" pattern over time show streaks? i.e same person blocked, same dependency surfacing, same task mentioned three days running?
+Single dailies tell you little; the sprint-long pattern tells you a lot.
+* Antidotes: </br>
+.
+Call it out, ask about it, with curiosity over blame.